jonathan-scholbach/jargon/README.md

 ## Options

-When you invoke the script, you can set several flags which change the behavior of the exercise:
+When you invoke the script, you can set several flags which change the way your knowledge is tested:

 + `-a` (or, with the same effect: `--alternatives`): This will make the program consider the synonyms as valid answers.
 If it is not set, all the synonyms have to be named by the user for the answer to be considered valid.